Hi-Folks/fusion/README.md

 ### Using the Check Model command

-To inspect the Model file and check if it extends the right class and uses the proper Traits to be a Model compatible with Markdown files, you can use the `fusion:check-model` command:
+To inspect the Model file and check if it extends the right class  to be a Model compatible with Markdown files, you can use the `fusion:check-model` command:

 ```shell